LOCATION OF INDUSTRY. Location of industry may be defined simply as the sitting or establishment of a firm or industry in a particular place.

 coal, thermal, petroleum products, etc.

-Industries which require large labour force for their operations are called labour-intensive industries.
+Industries which require a large labour force for their operations are called labour-intensive industries.

 Adequate transport network

-- Transport could be by road (cars, lorries, buses, trucks, etc.) by sea (boats, ship) or by air (aeroplane).
+- Transport could be by road (cars, lorries, buses, trucks, etc.) by sea (boats, ships) or by air (aeroplane).

 A stable government encourages industrial growth.